tapbots/calcbot-localization/README.md

 This repository was set up to help us localize our apps for your native language.
 We have gotten many requests to help us localize, but coordinating everything has always been a pain.
 To help with this process, you must have a basic understanding of GitHub and editing files in Xcode.

-We are testing this new process with **German** conversion only at the moment.
+We are testing this new process with **German, Arabic, Russian and Simplified Chinese** conversion only at the moment.
 We will do more languages if this works out well.
 Please use the **Issues** tab to coordinate.

 There's 4 types of files